n., plural: assimilations

 The small intestine has many minute projections referred to as microvilli.
 They are used to increase the intestinal cell absorption of nutrients.
 Then, from the jejunum, the digested nutrients are released into the bloodstream so that other cells can be nourished as well.

-Lastly, the absorption of water, bile salts, and some excessive vitamins are completed in the ileum, after which the extra food particles are moved into the large intestine or colon .
+Lastly, the absorption of water, bile salts, and some excessive vitamins is completed in the ileum, after which the extra food particles are moved into the large intestine or colon .

 Malabsorption and Assimilation